One family can make all the difference, and Bob Bruder-Mattson is living proof.

 Katrina doesn’t just know this because of her job; she knows this because she and her husband were foster parents for many years.
 Since 2009, she’s also been manager of our foundations and advanced foster family trainings; Katrina also oversees training teams.

 She and her husband Chuck are very active members at Liberty Church, one of our partner churches.
-They have two grown children and a pretty busy schedule, but when she can she loves to make time for outdoor adventures, too.
+They have two grown children and two grandchildren.

 Churches can make a big difference in the life of a child.
 That’s the message Chuck Campbell loves to share as manager of church recruitment and relations.